u-ways/fastapi-microservice-py/README.md

 ### Published Documentation

-At the end of a successfully CI/CD pipeline, the OpenAPI documentation is published to GitHub Pages.
+At the end of a successful CI/CD pipeline, the OpenAPI documentation is published to GitHub Pages.
 You can access the documentation via the following
 link: [https://u-ways.github.io/fastapi-microservice-py/](https://u-ways.github.io/fastapi-microservice-py/)